nathanp133/cprg303-project/adr/UI toolkit.md

-React native elements and ant design mobile have been proposed as possible UI elements to use.
-We plan on using react native elements because it has easy integration with react.
-If there are any icons or components, we cannot find in react native elements, then we will look for them on ant design mobile.

 # UI toolkit

 ## Status
-What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+What UI toolkit should be used in development?

 ## Context
-What is the issue that we're seeing that is motivating this decision or change?
+Deciding on a UI toolkit to use.
+Since we do not know exactly what UI elements will be needed yet, this is not set in stone.
+For now, sticking to native solutions seems to be a safe choice.

 ## Decision
-What is the change that we're proposing and/or doing?
+We plan on using react native elements because it has easy integration with react.
+If there are any icons or components, we cannot find in react native elements, then we will look for them on ant design mobile.

 ## Consequences
-What becomes easier or more difficult to do because of this change?
+If at some point down the line we cannot find what we need from react native elements or ant design mobile, we will look at the following sources: Native Base, Shoutem UI, UI Kitten